GreenAI-Uppa/AIPowerMeter/docsrc/usage/quick_start.rst

    $ pip install -r requirements.txt
    $ python setup.py install

+We provide examples for pytorch and tensorflow, but the model creation is independant from the power recording part.

 If you wish to get the number of parameters and mac operations of your pytorch model, also install: